-Located in a historic brick manufactory building along Brooklyn’s Red Hook waterfront neighborhood, the PELLE studio is housed in a 10,000 square-foot space which is comprised of several departments.
-There is a lighting fabrication studio, a materials-research and design-prototyping studio, and a dedicated gallery for the display of finished works.
-The expansive studio space is structured to support creative experimentation and active making, continually evolving to support the needs of the studio’s output.
-Led by Jean and Oliver, the small studio team handcrafts each piece to order.
+Located in Brooklyn, the PELLE studio comprises a lighting fabrication studio, a research and prototyping studio, and a dedicated gallery to display finished pieces.
+The studio space is structured to support creative experimentation and active making, continually evolving in pursuit of new materials, methods, and ideas.

 About Jean & Oliver Pelle

 Jean and Oliver Pelle met while pursuing their Master’s in Architecture at Yale University.

 Jean Pelle was born in South Korea.
 The daughter of a professional sculptor, she grew up drawing and painting and often assisted in her father’s sculpture studio.
 She earned her Bachelor of Arts in Architecture from UC Berkeley in 1999 and her Master of Architecture from Yale University in 2005.